mnbnd/snakez/README.md

 **Method 2: Run Binaries**

 1. Clone repo
 2. See ./bin/ for Linux and Windows binaries.
-Unfortuntaly, exporting to Mac required a lot of overhead that we could not figure out, and neither of us own Macs as well.
+Unfortunately, exporting to Mac required a lot of overhead that we could not figure out, and neither of us own Macs as well.

 ## In-game information
 * Only two controls are turn left (A or left arrow) and turn right (D or right arrow)